Millport, Great Cumbrae

 Millport (Port a' Mhuilinn) is the only town on the island of Great Cumbrae in the Firth of Clyde off the coast of mainland Scotland, in the council area of North Ayrshire.
-The town is 4 mi south of the ferry terminal that links the island to the Scottish mainland.
+The town is 4 mi south of the ferry terminal that links the island to the Scottish mainland with a ferry crossing time of ten minutes.

-Due to its small size, the island and its town are often linked in the minds of visitors and residents and Cumbrae is often referred to as Millport.
-The island offers views across to the Isle of Arran as well as of its smaller neighbour which lies barely a kilometre away, called Little Cumbrae.
-The Cumbraes are referred to as the Kumreyiar in the medieval Norse Saga of Haakon Haakonarson.

-Etymology

-The Gaelic name Cumaradh means "place of the Cymric people", referring to the Brittonic-speaking inhabitants of the Kingdom of Strathclyde.
-Alternatively, the name Cumbrae may derive from Kil Maura meaning "cell or church of a female saint".
+The town is the location of the Episcopal Cathedral of the Isles completed in 1851, a museum, and "the world's narrowest house".
+As well as various beaches and leisure facilities, Millport has an 18-hole golf course.
+One of the best known local landmarks is the Crocodile Rock on the beach near the town centre.

+Millport is a popular destination for sailors and tourists in the summer.

 History

 During the development of the River Clyde as a main thoroughfare for goods, shipbuilding and smuggling, Millport was a strategic base for Customs and Excise.
 Several of the streets in Millport are named after crew members of the Revenue cutter Royal George.
 The Victorian era was a period of rapid growth, both in terms of population, governance, amenities and property.
 To the west and east of the old harbour, many fine Victorian and Edwardian villas were built, along with new tenements.
 Many of these used rock mined from The Eileans.
 These large houses still form the backbone of the housing stock.

 The Cathedral of the Isles of the Scottish Episcopal Church, completed in 1851, seats only 100 people.
 It is the smallest cathedral in Great Britain and is variously described as "the smallest cathedral in Europe", "the second smallest in Europe", or "probably the smallest in Europe".
 Various other churches such as the cathedrals in Nin and Zadar in Croatia lay claim to this title.

 The local Lady Margaret Hospital was founded in 1900 and bears the name of Lady Margaret Crichton-Stuart, daughter of John Patrick Crichton-Stuart, 3rd Marquess of Bute as a tribute and mark of respect to the eldest daughter of Lord Bute.